MasihMoafi/-Guideline/README.md

 ## Introduction

 Welcome to my portfolio!
-My name is Masih Moafi, and I'm passionate about leveraging the applications of AI and Machine Learning to develop innovative, cutting-edge solutions.
-My primary focus areas are in financial markets, medicine and unsupervised learning.
-Through this portfolio, I aim to showcase my work and projects across various domains.
+My name is Masih Moafi, and I'm passionate about leveraging AI and machine learning applications to develop innovative, cutting-edge solutions.
+My primary focus areas are financial markets, medicine, and unsupervised learning.
+Through this portfolio, I aim to showcase my work and projects across various domains

 ## Projects